nickrussler/Reddit-Link-Opener/README.md

 ### Keyboard shortcut

-You are free to choose your own keyboard shortcut to open up the Tabs
+You are free to choose your own Keyboard shortcut to open up the Tabs